Revision Rhinoplasty Benefits: Your Second Chance at Elegance

 Bruising and swelling may appear depending on how extensive the surgery is and how your body, in particular, reacts to the procedure.
 It may last a few days for up to two weeks but will usually be contained to the area surrounding the eyes.
 Keeping your doctor up to date will help them monitor your recovery.

 If you live in the states of Pennsylvania or New Jersey, Becker Plastic Surgery offers revision rhinoplasty among its services.
-For a full list of services, please visit our Locations page.
+For a full list of services, please visit our locations page.